clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 Stack features
 ==============

-* Deep Learning Reference Stack `V3.0 release announcement`_.
+* `DLRS V3.0`_  release announcement.
-* Deep Learning Reference Stack v2.0 including current `PyTorch benchmark results`_.
+* Deep Learning Reference Stack v2.0 including current `PyTorch benchmark`_.
-* Deep Learning Reference Stack v1.0 including current `TensorFlow benchmark results`_.
+* Deep Learning Reference Stack v1.0 including current `TensorFlow benchmark`_ results.
-* `Release notes on Github\*`_ for the latest release of Deep Learning Reference Stack.
+* `DLRS Release notes`_  on Github\* for the latest release of Deep Learning Reference Stack.

 .. note::

    The Deep Learning Reference Stack is a collective work, and each piece of software within the work has its own license.
-Please see the `terms of use`_ for more details about licensing and usage of the Deep Learning Reference Stack.
+Please see the `DLRS Terms of Use`_ for more details about licensing and usage of the Deep Learning Reference Stack.

 Prerequisites
 =============